Supreme Court rejects Trump’s bid to shield records from Jan. 6 committee - NewsBreak

 “Because the Court of Appeals concluded that President Trump’s claims would have failed even if he were the incumbent, his status as a former President necessarily made no difference to the court’s decision,” the court wrote.

-Justice Brett Kavanaugh, who concurred with the majority’s ruling, wrote separately to note his disagreement with part of the lower appeals court’s reasoning and its prospective legal weight.President Biden addresses administration’s efforts during the first year of presidency
+Justice Brett Kavanaugh , who concurred with the majority’s ruling, wrote separately to note his disagreement with part of the lower appeals court’s reasoning and its prospective legal weight.Free COVID tests: What is the limit and are there exceptions?

 Thomas, the lone dissenter, did not explain the source of his disagreement.